magenta-aps/VoKS-desktop/builder/osx/README.txt

 4. "build-sign.sh" script should be modified to have apropriate certificate identity strings, for signing the application and installer (.pkg)

+5. First the windows builder should be executed.
+Output directory will contain the output.zip that is required in order to build and sign the pkg installers for osx.

 =================================================================================================================
 	HOW TO USE
 =================================================================================================================

+1. Move the output.zip to the directory where "build-sign.sh" is present.

-1. Execute build-sign.sh on osx device;
+2. Execute build-sign.sh on osx device;

-2. After the script finishes executing the "output" folder will contain signed installers
+3. After the script finishes executing the "output" folder will contain signed installers